Dickens, Charles John Huffham

 • knew Hunt, Leigh

-• was a friend of Norton, Caroline Elizabeth Sarah
+• was a friend of Norton, Caroline

-• was the lover of Ternan, Nelly
+• was the lover of Ternan, Ellen

 • was a friend of Thackeray, William Makepeace